telerik/kendo-ui-core/docs/AngularJS/how-to/tooltip-for-grid.md

 # Create Tooltips for Grid Elements

-In AngularJS applications, it is possible for you to create and show Kendo UI Tooltips for the elements of a Kendo UI Grid.
+In AngularJS applications, you can create and show Kendo UI Tooltips for the elements of a Kendo UI Grid.

-To apply this behavior:
+To achieve this behavior:

 1. Define a Kendo UI Tooltip widget around the Grid declaration.
 1. Together with the Grid settings, define the Tooltip settings in the `$scope`.
 1. Prepare a jQuery selector that will match the elements you want and set it to the `filter` property of the Tooltip.